Great National Assembly in Novi Sad: Background

 At the end of the First World War in the autumn of 1918, under the Armistice of Belgrade (13 November), armed forces of Austria-Hungary retreated from the territory of Délvidék (southern counties of the Kingdom of Hungary, including: Baranya, Bács-Bodrog, Torontál, Temes, Krassó-Szörény), and the region was possessed by the Allied Army of the Orient, thus allowing the Royal Serbian Army to establish effective control south of the Pécs-Baja-Szeged-Mureș line.

-By that time, the process of political dissolution of Austria-Hungary was already initiated, and on 16 November (1918) the First Hungarian Republic was proclaimed.
-Serbian and other Slavic inhabitants in regions of Srem, Banat, Bačka and Baranja saw the arrival of Allied forces as liberation, and welcomed the Serbian Royal Army, that possessed the region in accordance with the Armistice of Belgrade, and thus without combat operations.
+After the collapse of Austria-Hungary in late October-early November 1918, and the arrival of the Serbian Royal Army, the de facto administration in regions of Banat, Bačka and Baranja was taken over by local Serb and other Slavic leaders, and the process of gradual replacement of old administrative structures was initiated.
+That process was coordinated by the Serbian People's Committee from Novi Sad, that acted as the central body of the new administration.
+By that time, the process of political dissolution of Austria-Hungary was already initiated, and on 16 November (1918) the First Hungarian Republic was proclaimed, thus marking the end of the historical Kingdom of Hungary.
+Serbian and other Slavic inhabitants in regions of Srem, Banat, Bačka and Baranja saw the arrival of Allied forces as liberation, and welcomed the Serbian Royal Army, that possessed the region without combat operations, in accordance with the Armistice of Belgrade.

+Serbia's wartime objectives during World War I included also the annexation of Vojvodina.
+The Austro-Hungarian authorities persecuted, arrested and interred prominent Serbs of Vojvodina immediately after the declaration of war in 1914.
+When the fall of Austria-Hungary was near, the Serbs in Vojvodina began to form committees, councils, and national guards in the largest towns.
+The Serb National Committee was formed on 31 October 1918 in Nagybecskerek (Zrenjanin) for the Novi Sad National Committee to be established on 3 November, to then convene the Great National Assembly in Novi Sad on 25 November which declared that Banat, Bačka, and Baranja would join the Kingdom of Serbia.